Japan Diaries 4: Day 518

 Ella enjoying her 2nd Street shopping experience

-Our adventure wouldn’t be complete without shopping so we visited 2nd Street Hakodate Tokura Shop to see if there are good deals.
+Our adventure wouldn’t be complete without shopping, so we visited the 2nd Street Hakodate Tokura Shop to see if there were good deals.
 Before joining my wife in her shopping adventure, I went to the nearby Matsukura River Walkway.
-It was quite scenic but according to reviews of the places, it is a place to visit during the Sakura season as the walkway is lined up with Sakura trees.
+It was quite scenic, but according to reviews of the places, it is a place to visit during the Sakura season, as the walkway is lined with Sakura trees.

 We gassed up at Apollo Station in Tokuracho